 Longer follow-up length makes these results roughly nine months older than employment at exit figures.
 Rates differ by program partly due to the characteristics of adults served.
 ESD job search is typically provided to adults with more work experience and fewer barriers to employment than adults served by other programs.
 Vocational and postsecondary education is generally provided to adults who completed high school or its equivalent, though CTC colleges provide vocational education to some adults who are working on high school credentials through the I-Best program.
 Outcomes through 2012 were lowest for Community Jobs enrollees, who faced the greatest barriers, had lower education levels, and were more often working on adult basic education, high school equivalency, or basic skill development than adults in other programs.
 A Commerce program called Job Connection that began in July 2011 increased Commerce program performance.
 Job Connection was a 3-month paid work assignment used to build references and demonstrate work skills for adults with few barriers.
-The two programs were merged into one Community in Rate in Rate
+The two programs were merged into one Community Jobs program serving both populations in July 2016.
+Data were collected in February 2023.